Kauflux

 Tip: The order referrer is not in the list?
 Then you probably have not installed the plugin yet.

-4. On the right of the referrer’s line, click on Edit (edit).
+4. On the right of the referrer’s line, click Edit (edit).

 → The window Edit referrer opens.